pakeke-constructor/PushOps/txt_files/components.md

 }

+diggable = false/true
+-- Is this entity able to go underground?

 -- This entity is now pushing another entity.
 -- MAKE SURE TO USE ent:remove("pushing")!!! not `ent.pushing = nil`
 pushing = other_ent